Knowledge Center for the In-Use Off-Road Diesel-Fueled Fleets Regulation

 - Request for a Change in DOORS Information

-- Transferring a Fleet or Fleet Portion: Use this form to transfer ownership of a fleet or fleet portion in DOORS (i.e., after purchase/acquisition of a fleet or fleet portion).
+- Transfer of Ownership for a Fleet or Fleet Portion: Use this form to transfer ownership of a fleet or fleet portion in DOORS (i.e., after purchase/acquisition of a fleet or fleet portion).

-- Adding a Vehicle with a Blocked EIN: Use this form to request to add a vehicle with an existing EIN to your fleet when the previous owner has not sold the vehicle in DOORS.
+- Adding a Vehicle with an Existing EIN: Use this form to request to add a vehicle with an existing EIN to your fleet when the previous owner has not sold the vehicle in DOORS.

-- Vehicle/Engine Information Changes for a Previously Reported Vehicle: Use this form to request changes to vehicle or engine information originally reported by a previous owner (i.e., the vehicle was purchased with an existing EIN, but some of the vehicle or engine information is incorrect).
+- Vehicle/Engine Information of Previously Reported Vehicles: Use this form to request changes to vehicle or engine information originally reported by a previous owner (i.e., the vehicle was purchased with an existing EIN, but some of the vehicle or engine information is incorrect).

 (All documents are provided in Adobe Acrobat (PDF) unless otherwise indicated.)